Glenn Howerton: Career

 In 2002, Howerton starred as Corey Howard in That '80s Show.
 He went on to guest star on ER as Dr. Nick Cooper in 2003.
 He had small roles in the films Must Love Dogs (2005), Serenity (2005), Two Weeks (2006), and The Strangers (2008).
 He also appeared as a doctor in Crank (2006), and reprised the role in its 2009 sequel, Crank: High Voltage.

 Howerton is best known for playing the narcissistic and sociopathic Dennis Reynolds on the FX sitcom It's Always Sunny in Philadelphia (2005–present).
-The series was co-created by Howerton alongside Rob Mac and Charlie Day, who all serve as producers, writers, and main cast members alongside Kaitlin Olson and Danny DeVito.
+The series was co-created by Howerton alongside Rob McElhenney and Charlie Day, who all serve as producers, writers, and main cast members alongside Kaitlin Olson and Danny DeVito.
 As of season 14, he has also directed two episodes.
-In December 2021, Always Sunny became the longest-running live-action American comedy of all time with the release of its fifteenth season.
+In December 2021, It's Always Sunny became the longest-running live-action American comedy of all time with the release of its 15th season.
+The series is still ongoing as of April 2026, with its 18th season in the works.

-In 2008, Howerton co-created sci-fi comedy Boldly Going Nowhere with Day, Mac and writing assistant Adam Stein, but the pilot was permanently shelved.
-He has also had producing roles on various projects created by other Always Sunny colleagues like David Hornsby such as How to Be a Gentleman, Unsupervised and The Cool Kids.
-Howerton also did several voice roles including a recurring part on The Cleveland Show as Ernie Krinklesac.
+In 2008, Howerton co-created sci-fi comedy Boldly Going Nowhere with Day, McElhenney, and writing assistant Adam Stein, but the pilot was permanently shelved.
+He has also had producing roles on various projects created by other It's Always Sunny colleagues, like David Hornsby, such as CBS sitcom How to Be a Gentleman, adult animated sitcom Unsupervised, and Fox sitcomThe Cool Kids.
+Howerton also did several voice roles, including a recurring part on The Cleveland Show as Ernie Krinklesac.

-He played the lead role in a film for the first time in 2013, when he landed the character of Will in the CollegeHumor comedy film Coffee Town with co-stars Steve Little and Ben Schwartz.
-Soon after, he landed recurring roles on the Fox comedy series The Mindy Project (2012–2017) as Cliff Gilbert, the divorce lawyer introduced in season 2 as one of Mindy's love interests, on the critically acclaimed first season of the FX dark comedy series Fargo (2014–present) as Don Chumph, and on the Showtime comedy-drama series House of Lies (2012–2016) starring Don Cheadle in its final season as the young mayoral candidate Seth Buckley.
+In 2013, he played the lead role in a film for the first time, landing the character of Will in the CollegeHumor comedy film Coffee Town with co-stars Steve Little and Ben Schwartz.
+Soon after, he landed recurring roles on the Fox comedy series The Mindy Project (2012–2017) as Cliff Gilbert, the divorce lawyer introduced in season two as one of Mindy's love interests, on the critically acclaimed first season of the FX dark comedy series Fargo (2014–present) as Don Chumph, and on the Showtime comedy-drama series House of Lies (2012–2016) starring Don Cheadle in its final season as the young mayoral candidate Seth Buckley.
 Howerton also played a small part as the gun-running Dominic in the Netflix Original film Officer Downe (2016) starring Kim Coates.